One Tool Is Enough: Reinforcement Learning for Repository-Level LLM Agents

 \section{Method}

 We present \textbf{RepoNavigator}, a reinforcement-learning agent for repository-level issue localization.
 The method consists of three components: (1) a unified tool to retrieve the definition of any symbols in a given file, (2) a reasoning--action agent loop that alternates between natural-language reasoning and tool invocation, and (3) a GRPO-based RL algorithm for optimizing long-horizon tool-augmented trajectories.
-Below we provide the formal problem setting and the detailed method.